GabeScott/standard-works-vault/General Conference/1982 October - Fundamentals of Enduring Family Relationships.md

 When parents themselves have complied with the ordinances of salvation, when they have set the example of a temple marriage, not only is their own marriage more likely to succeed, but their children are far more likely to follow their example.

-Parents who provide such a home will have, as the Lord has said, “a house of prayer, a house of fasting, a house of faith, a house of learning, ... a house of order, a house of God.”
-(D&C 88:119.)
+Parents who provide such a home will have, as the Lord has said, “a house of prayer, a house of fasting, a house of faith, a house of learning, … a house of order, a house of God.” ([[D&C 88.119|D&C 88:119]].)
 Regardless of how modest or humble that home may be, it will have love, happiness, peace, and joy.
 Children will grow up in righteousness and truth and will desire to serve the Lord.

 One past Church President gave this counsel to parents:

 “The home is what needs reforming.
-Try today, and tomorrow, to make a change in your home by praying twice a day with your family. ...
-Ask a blessing upon every meal you eat.
-Spend ten minutes ... reading a chapter from the words of the Lord in the [scriptures]. ...
-Let love, peace, and the Spirit of the Lord, kindness, charity, sacrifice for others, abound in your families.
-Banish harsh words, ... and let the Spirit of God take possession of your hearts.
-Teach to your children these things, in spirit and power. ...
-Not one child in a hundred would go astray, if the home environment, example and training, were in harmony with ... the gospel of Christ.”
-(Joseph F. Smith, Gospel Doctrine, 5th ed., Salt Lake City: Deseret Book Co., 1939, p.
+Try today, and tomorrow, to make a change in your home by praying twice a day with your family. … Ask a blessing upon every meal you eat.
+Spend ten minutes … reading a chapter from the words of the Lord in the \[scriptures\]. … Let love, peace, and the Spirit of the Lord, kindness, charity, sacrifice for others, abound in your families.
+Banish harsh words, … and let the Spirit of God take possession of your hearts.
+Teach to your children these things, in spirit and power. … Not one child in a hundred would go astray, if the home environment, example and training, were in harmony with … the gospel of Christ.”
+(Joseph F. Smith, *Gospel Doctrine,* 5th ed., Salt Lake City: Deseret Book Co., 1939, p.
 302.)

 I testify that, by following these precepts and practices, serious problems with the family can and will be avoided.

 Thank God for the joys of family life.
 I have often said there can be no genuine happiness separate and apart from a good home.
 The sweetest influences and associations of life are there.

 God bless us to strengthen our homes with love and unity and by following his precepts, I pray in the name of Jesus Christ, amen.